 Eligible students who have already been awarded other aid which does not include VGAP and meet the above criteria are advised to provide a final high school transcript to the Financial Aid Office to be considered for VGAP.
-New VGAP rules are under consideration for the 2018-19 academic year.
+New VGAP rules go into effect for the 2019-20 academic year.

 - PTAP is a state-funded grant, which provides assistance to undergraduate Virginia residents who demonstrate financial need.
 Award amounts cannot exceed tuition and fees per academic year.
 A minimum of 1 credit hour and a maximum of 8 credit hours are required each semester in order to receive PTAP.
 This grant is typically not awarded as part of the initial aid package as that is based on projected full-time enrollment.
 As a result, this grant is normally awarded during the repackaging process that takes place after the end of the add/drop period where aid is based on actual enrollment.
 Limited funds are available, so usually given to students who had COMA awards that must be cancelled due to low enrollment.